bennyistanto/forest-area-classifier/docs/04_modeling_methodology.md

 \text{NDVI} = \frac{R_{\mathrm{NIR}} - R_{\mathrm{RED}}}{R_{\mathrm{NIR}} + R_{\mathrm{RED}}}.
 $$

-NDVI often correlates with vegetation density and health, making it useful for distinguishing forest vs. non-forest.
+NDVI often correlates with vegetation density and health, making it useful for distinguishing forest vs. non-forest or different vegetation types.

 ### 4.2.2 Canopy Cover or Height

-If canopy cover or canopy height data are available, each pixel can be assigned a numeric value such as:
+If canopy cover or canopy height data are available—e.g., from NASA GFCC, Planet, or GLAD datasets—each pixel can be assigned a numeric value such as:

 $$
 x_{i,\text{canopy}} = \text{Canopy\_Cover}_i \quad (\text{in \%}),